arcus-azure/arcus.webapi/docs/preview/02-Guides/shared-access-key-authentication-with-azure-key-vault-integration.md

 ```

 ## 1. Installation
-To make use of the shared access key authentication, storing its secrets in Azure Key Vault, following Arcus packages have to be installed.
+To make use of the shared access key authentication, storing its secrets in Azure Key Vault, the following Arcus packages have to be installed.
 ```shell
 PM > Install-Package -Name Arcus.WebApi.Security
 PM > Install-Package -Name Arcus.Security.Providers.AzureKeyVault